 This page shows the QoS Control List (QCL), which is made up of the QCEs.
 Each row describes a QCE that is defined.
 The maximum number of QCEs is 256 on each switch.
-Click on the lowest plus sign to add a new QCE to the list.
+Click on the plus sign (as seen below in the right corner) to add a new QCE to the list.